 The purpose of our intertexts is to show the meaning-making processes we enacted as part of our researching and writing of this cooperative dissertation study.
-The intertexts that follow have been excerpted from our various modes of knowledge construction, including recorded conversations, research journal entries, photos, annotated bibliography responses, research notes to each other, and blog posts.
-We have made the rhetorical decision to leave the included excerpts raw, as originally created by us, as we feel this is the most transparent, obvious way to enact our collaborative dissertation processes-through a multigenre narrative.
-As such, these intertexts have received little to no editing and are often un-cited.
+The intertexts that follow have been excerpted from our various modes of knowledge construction, including recorded conversations, research journal entries, photos, annotated bibliography responses. research notes to each other, and blog posts.
+We are not adding "new" content to these intertexts, so we are arranging our process texts, as they were originally written, in a multigenre narrative because we feel this is the most transparent and trustworthy way to share our story.
 After a negotiation with our dissertation chair, at times we resist inserting Sabatino, Laura, or Collaborative to label each section so we can present our dialogic collaborative process-one where we were not concerned with using attribution to illustrate ownership over ideas.
 Other times, we insert our names to label certain sections in the intertexts.
-We also resist the traditional move of "tying up loose ends" for the audience-meaning our intertexts should illustrate the open-ended processes of our problem solving and not necessarily illustrate the problem being solved.
+We also resist the traditional move of "tying up loose ends" for the audience meaning our intertexts should illustrate the open-ended processes of our problem solving and not necessarily illustrate the problem being solved.
 We trust that the solutions to those problems are embedded with our dissertation texts, our end products.
 Our processes are shared, varied, situated, and always imbedded (seen or unseen) within our dissertation texts.
 Thus, we have decided to arrange our intertexts before, in-between, and after our dissertation chapters to illustrate the intertextual, recursive, and, sometimes, messy interplay of the conversations we have shared with each other and our texts.
 These intertexts ask you to embrace the nonlinear narrative of our processes and to embody the uncertain and, at times, disruptive nature of our collaborative dissertation inquiry.
 These intertexts invite you to join our story.